-By the middle of the first full semester after a student has passed the comprehensive examinations, the major professor must submit for the approval of the graduate coordinator a list of three faculty members (with one faculty designated as chairperson) to serve as the student's dissertation committee.
-A fourth member may serve on the committee with the approval of the major professor and graduate coordinator.

-The three members are normally those who served on the student's advisory committee for the portfolio review and comprehensive examination, but this is not required.
+- By the middle of the first full semester after a student has passed the comprehensive examinations, the major professor must submit for the approval of the graduate coordinator a list of three faculty members (with one faculty designated as chairperson) to serve as the student's advisory committee.
+A fourth member may serve on the committee with the approval of both the major professor and the graduate coordinator. - The three members are normally those who served on the student's advisory committee for the portfolio review and comprehensive examination, but this is not required.
 All three must be faculty members knowledgeable in the areas of the student's research.
-Stipulations as to whom may serve on the portfolio committee also apply to the dissertation committee (see above, p.
-11).

-- By the middle of the first full semester after the portfolio defense and oral examination, the student must submit a draft dissertation proposal to his or her advisor.
+Stipulations as to whom may serve on the portfolio committee also apply to the advisory committee (see above, "Major Professor and Advisory Committee"). - By the middle of the first full semester after the portfolio defense and oral examination, the student must submit a draft dissertation proposal to their advisor.
 Students should allow time for revisions and the possibility that the advisor will need to read more than one draft of the proposal.
-Advisors will typically return each submitted draft, with comments, within 2-3 weeks.

-- After the advisor deems the proposal ready for distribution, the advisory committee will receive the revised dissertation proposal.
-This must occur no later than the end of the first full semester (exclusive of summer semester) after the portfolio defense and oral examination.

-- The dissertation proposal should range from 5000 to 7500 words, including footnotes.

-- o The proposal must include the following:
+Advisors will typically return each submitted draft, with comments, within two to three weeks. - After the advisor deems the proposal ready for distribution, the advisory committee will receive the revised dissertation proposal.
+This must occur no later than the end of the first full semester (exclusive of summer semester) after the portfolio defense and oral examination. - The dissertation proposal should range from 5000 to 7500 words, including footnotes, and excluding bibliography. - The proposal must include the following:

-- A description of the topic

-- A justification for the dissertation topic

-- A tentative bibliography

-- A discussion of sources and methodology

-- Results of preliminary research

-- A statement of the anticipated results of the research.

-- A copy of the proposal must be filed with the graduate coordinator's office, where it will be available to other faculty members and graduate students.

-- The advisory committee will meet with the student to discuss and determine the value and feasibility of the proposed topic. - The student must advise the graduate coordinator as to the date and place of the meeting on the dissertation proposal at least one week before the meeting takes place.
+- A description of the dissertation topic; - A justification for the dissertation topic; - A tentative bibliography; - A discussion of sources and methodology; - Results of preliminary research; - A statement of the anticipated results of the research. - The student must file a copy of the proposal to the graduate coordinator, who will make it available to other faculty members and graduate students. - The advisory committee will meet with the student to discuss and determine the value and feasibility of the proposed topic. - The student must advise the graduate coordinator as to the date and place of the meeting on the dissertation proposal at least one week before the meeting takes place.
 The graduate coordinator will publicize the event, with all faculty members and graduate students invited to attend. - Approval of the dissertation proposal signifies that members of the advisory committee believe that it articulates a satisfactory research study.
-Approval requires the agreement of the advisory committee with no more than one dissenting vote. - If approved by the advisory committee, the major professor must sign a copy of the proposal and deliver it to the graduate coordinator for placement in the student's file. - If more than one member of the committee determines the proposal does not clearly articulate a significant and practicable dissertation project, the student must re-submit a substantially revised proposal the following semester. - Students whose second proposal draft is deemed unsatisfactory by more than one member of the committee may not proceed to PhD candidacy and will be remanded to the MA program. - The graduate studies committee, in consultation with the advisory committee, will review the progress of doctoral students who do not complete the dissertation proposal defense by the mid-point of their fourth year in the graduate program.
+Approval requires the agreement of the advisory committee with no more than one dissenting vote. - If the advisory committee approves the proposal, the major professor must sign a copy of the proposal and deliver it to the graduate coordinator for placement in the student's file. - If more than one member of the committee determines the proposal does not clearly articulate a significant and practicable dissertation project, the student must re-submit a substantially revised proposal the following semester. - Students whose second proposal draft is deemed unsatisfactory by more than one member of the committee may not proceed to PhD candidacy and will be remanded to the MA program. - The graduate studies committee, in consultation with the advisory committee, will review the progress of doctoral students who do not complete the dissertation proposal defense by the mid-point of their fourth year in the graduate program.
 The assistantships of students deemed to have made inadequate progress will not be renewed, unless the graduate studies committee approves a plan with an amended timetable that will allow the student to advance to candidacy in one semester.